sgdjs/optimo/optimo/README.md

-# Optimo Layout
+# Optimo-c Layout

-Optimized layout for orthogonal keyboards
+Optimized layout for compact orthogonal keyboards

+This version of Optimo was thought for a keyboard such as OLKB's Planck.

 (Mac and Windows)